 Teacher Education in Chicago

 Finding the right program from the many Chicago universities available starts with identifying what type of program you need.
 If you have never taught before, check out schools offering bachelor’s programs, or alternative certification programs (for students who previously earned a Bachelor’s in another subject and want to transition to teaching).
 If you’re an experienced educator looking to advance your career, explore the master’s programs, or, if you already hold a master’s, then doctorate programs.

 One of the benefits of studying education in Chicago is the excellent support system in place for education professionals in the form of unions, organizations, and associations.
 Most of Chicago’s teachers are represented by the Chicago Teachers Union.
-Other local groups include the Chicago Area Music Teachers Association, the Chicago Metropolitan Association for the Education of Young Children, and the Chicago Teacher-Librarians Association.
+Other local groups include the Chicago Area Music Teachers Association and the Chicago Metropolitan Association for the Education of Young Children.

 Career Outlook and Average Salary for Chicago Teachers

 As such a huge metropolis, it should be no surprise that Chicago has one of the highest employment levels in the U.S. for teachers and other education professionals.
 And like other major cities, Chicago also offers competitive teaching salaries.
 According to the Bureau of Labor Statistics, the annual mean wage for several popular teaching positions in the city includes:

 - $63,690 for elementary school teachers in Chicago

 - $65,180 for middle school teachers in Chicago